Before applying to Medical School

 Please note we are not able to provide professional advice or arrange pre-application occupational health assessments.

-Should we invite you to interview with us, we will ask you if there are any reasonable adjustments we can make that will enable you to access the interview process on an equal footing.
+If you are invited to interview, we will ask you if there are any reasonable adjustments we should make to ensure the interview experience we provide meets your individual needs.

 All candidates who firmly accept an offer from us will be sent an Occupational Health assessment form which includes health screening and immunisation.
 Our Occupational Health will consider whether you will need any reasonable adjustments to support you during your studies.

 The Occupational Health assessment will also assess the impact a long-term health condition is having on the person’s ability to practise medicine safely, which will be unique for each individual.
 This will follow the General Medical Council Outcomes for Graduates guidance and fitness to practise requirements.
 Although we hope that applicants will go on to become doctors working in the NHS, GMC registration will only be given to students who meet all the outcomes and are fit to practise at the point of graduation.

 If you have a disability or long-term health condition that might impede your clinical capability or require reasonable adjustments to undergo an independent medical examination, and/or a skills assessment, your case may be referred to the Hull York Medical School Student Fitness to Study Committee, and if appropriate refer to the Fitness to Practise Committee.